easybuilders/easybuild-tutorial/docs/getting_help/README.md

 <a href="mailto:easybuild@lists.ugent.be">`easybuild@lists.ugent.be`</a>.

-Keep in mind that you need to be subscribed to the mailing list in order to post messsages there!
+Keep in mind that you need to be subscribed to the mailing list in order to post messages there!
 You can subscribe via [this link](https://lists.ugent.be/wws/subscribe/easybuild).

 In 2016-2017 over 1,000 messages were posted to the EasyBuild mailing list.
 More recently this has decreased to about 700 messages per year, mostly due